 Use the following procedure to set up the /etc/dhcpsd.cnf file for your network and start DHCP.

-1. Edit the /etc/dhcpsd.cnf file using the example in Figure 37 on page 160 as a guide.
+1. Edit the letc/dhcpsd.cnf file by using the example in Figure 38 on page 163 as a guide.

 The configuration file example and description shows configuration file entries for a variety of configurations, such as: